by SARAH NACHIN

 Tracie Steger, the president of PAW Warriors, founded the organization in 2011.
 Tracie has a background as a veterinary tech.
 They also have another volunteer vet tech that comes to treat the sick and injured cats.

-"Our goal is to educate the public about responsible pet ownership regarding spaying and neutering their pets, as well as vaccinations and inserting ID chips," Ms. Steger states.
+“Our goal is to educate the public about responsible pet ownership regarding spaying and neutering their pets, as well as vaccinations and INSERT IGNOREing ID chips,” Ms. Steger states.

 In addition to spaying or neutering more than 4,500 cats in the past eight years, the organization also helps people who need assistance in getting their own cats spayed and neutered.
 They work with low-cost spaying clinics such as Pet Luv.

 PAW Warriors obtains their funds from several sources, including the Bissell Corporation, Onyx and Breezy Foundation, Petco Foundation and Pet Finders Foundation, along with contributions from individuals.

 The facility originally occupied one acre.
 When the owner of the adjoining four acres passed away, the bank foreclosed on her property.
 The bank offered it to PAW Warriors for $40,000.
 It seemed like an insurmountable sum for the organization to come up with, but in just twenty-one days, they raised $46,000.

 The cats get plenty of TLC from the volunteers.
 These include the Girl Scouts, high school students who are working on their community service hours and students from Hope Youth Ranch, a school for autistic children.
 Every evening at dusk, they have Happy Hour when the volunteers play with the cats.